Adopting from Foster Care in Tennessee: What you need to know

 Not a problem unless the child is allergic or scared.

-DCS has a limit of six children in a Foster home, but if the sibling of a child already in your home comes into custody, you can be approved to foster that child.
+DCS has a limit of five children in a Foster home.
+But, if the sibling of a child alerady in your home comes into custody, you can be approved to be a foster parent to that child.

 The minimum age to be a Foster Parent is 21, or 18, to foster kin.
 There is no maximum age, but just as we do for everyone who applies to be a Foster Parent – we require a medical form confirming you are healthy enough to care for a child.